-Missed Term Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must notify the teaching team using a form available on Quercus no later than one week after the date of the test.
+Missed Term Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must declare their absence on ACORN and notify the teaching team using a form available on Quercus no later than one week after the date of the test.
 A make-up test may then be scheduled at a date and time determined by the instructor.
 The format of the make-up is at the discretion of the instructor and could be multiple choice or an oral exam.
 A few notes on missed term tests: